HackYourFuture/JavaScript3/Week2/MAKEME.md

 The homework for week 2 will build on the work you did in week 1.
 You will create a new branch based on the `week1` branch.

-1. Make sure that you committed all changes in the week 1 version of your homework.
+1. Make sure you are on the `week1` branch
 2. Create a new `week2` branch:

    ```